FactoryBoy/factory_boy/README.rst

     obj = UserFactory.stub()

-You can use the Factory class as a shortcut for the default build strategy:
+You can use the Factory class as a shortcut for the default create strategy:

 .. code-block:: python